Religion in Liberia: Christianity

-Christian denominations include Baptist, African Methodist Episcopal and African Methodist Episcopal Zion churches, Presbyterian, Nazarene Anglican, Lutheran, and a variety of Pentecostal churches.
+Christian denominations include Baptist, African Methodist Episcopal and African Methodist Episcopal Zion churches, Presbyterian, Nazarene, Anglican, Lutheran, and a variety of Pentecostal churches.
 Some of the Pentecostal movements are affiliated with churches outside the country, while others are independent.
 There are also adherents of the Church of Jesus Christ of Latter-day Saints (Mormons), Seventh-day Adventists, and the Catholic Church.
 Christians live throughout the country.

 In a religious context, the term kwi connotes a style of worship of a particular Christian church which is marked by formality and decorum.
 Kwi is a Liberian term used to connote Westernization.
 Services in churches considered to be non-kwi have more outward spiritualist expression, with dancing and even street processions in colorful costumes as key elements.
 Non-kwi churches also have self-proclaimed prophets who interpret dreams and visions, and prioritize a direct experience with the Holy Spirit.
 Liberia's educated elite have historically regarded the apostolic churches as churches of the uneducated and thus non-kwi.

 The Lutheran hymn 'Come, Let Us Eat' was translated from Loma, a language spoken in Liberia.
 It was composed in the 1960s by Billema Kwillia, who converted to Christianity.

 Islam

-The Muslim population is mainly found among the Mandingo and the Vai ethnic groups.
-Vai live predominantly in the west.
+The Muslim population is mainly found among the Mandingo, Gola and the Vai ethnic groups.
+The Vai and Gola live predominantly in the west.
 Mandingo reside throughout the country.